 Why use skirt steak?

 The watch words for this recipe are FAST and FLAVORFUL.
-Not only is skirt steak a cut with some of the most beefy flavor around, but its texture and thinness allows it to pick up marinade quickly.
+Not only is this a cut with some of the most beefy flavor around, but its texture and thinness allows it to pick up marinade quickly.
 This means you only need 30 minutes to an hour to get full marinated flavor!

 Yes, you can use flank steak, but get it into the marinade in the morning if you want the same flavor as the skirt steak after marinating for an hour.

-Can you sear the steak instead of grilling?
+Can you sear instead of grill?

 Yes, you can!

 If it isn’t grilling season, or the weather isn’t cooperating, you can make this gyro recipe in your cast iron pan.
-Simply get your pan hot, add some oil, and sear the steak (turning frequently), until it is browned on both sides and pink in the middle.
+Simply get your pan hot, add some oil, and sear the meat (turning frequently), until it is browned on both sides and pink in the middle.

-To make skirt steak gyros, marinate skirt steak; then heat the grill and cook until browned on both sides and cooked through.
+To make skirt steak gyros, marinate the steak; then heat the grill and cook until browned on both sides and cooked through.
 Slice thinly and serve with tzatziki sauce, tomatoes, onions, and pita bread.

-The first step is to marinate the steak in a simple lemon juice and olive oil marinade.
+The first step is to marinate the meat in a simple lemon juice and olive oil marinade.
 One of the great things about skirt steak is that it will grab and take up the marinade quickly.
 30-60 minutes is all you need.

 Since skirt steak needs to be fairly well cooked, I like to cook it to medium or medium-well.
 This gives it the best texture.

-Make the tzatziki sauce
+2. Make the sauce

 Tzatziki Sauce Tips